mpds-io/mpds-aiida/README.md

-Ab initio materials genomics: cloud factory of highly accurate data
+Cloud factory of the highly accurate materials data
 ==========

 ![MPDS + AiiDA + CRYSTAL](https://raw.githubusercontent.com/mpds-io/mpds-aiida/master/logo.jpg "MPDS + AiiDA + CRYSTAL")

+## Rationale

 A giant amount of systematic training data is required for the machine learning.
 These data must be also of very high quality (garbage in means garbage out).
 We present a cloud factory for generating such high-quality data for the materials properties via the electron-structure simulations with the CRYSTAL code.

+## Usage

 The code in this repo uses [aiida-crystal](https://github.com/tilde-lab/aiida-crystal), [yascheduler](https://github.com/tilde-lab/yascheduler), [mpds-ml-labs](https://github.com/mpds-io/mpds-ml-labs), and other Python libraries: